DeSynkro/aur-scan/README.md

 # AUR Security Scanner

-Arch Linux has no built-in malware vetting for AUR packages — every PKGBUILD is community-contributed and runs with your privileges.
+Arch Linux has no built-in malware vetting for AUR packages, every PKGBUILD is community-contributed and runs with your privileges.
 This script checks your system for known-compromised AUR packages, suspicious PKGBUILDs, malware persistence vectors (eBPF, systemd, temp directories), and unusual network listeners.
-All checks are read-only — nothing is modified.
+All checks are read-only, nothing is modified.

 This project was created with assistance from AI (opencode).
-See the commit history and the practical false-positive annotations in the output — those came from testing on a real Arch system.
+See the commit history and the practical false-positive annotations in the output, those came from testing on a real Arch system.

 ## Quick Start